El-hacen21/encryptoNFT/README.md

 2. **Reencryption then Decryption of the fileKey** :
-    - Reencryption of the `encryptedFileKey` into the encryption key `publicKey`, to obtain `reEncryptedFileKey`.
+    - Reencryption of the `encryptedFileKey` under the encryption key `publicKey`, to obtain `reEncryptedFileKey`.

       > The reencryption query to the fhEVM is done by the function :
       ```